visionpilot-project/VisionPilot/README.md

 - Foxglove Studio WebSocket integration
 - Autonomous vehicle simulation with BeamNG.tech
 - Modular Python pipeline for sensor fusion and control

+> More demo videos and visualizations will be added as features are completed.

 ## Features